r4ds/bookclub-geohealth/README.md

-# R4DS Geospatial Health Data: Modeling and Visualization with R-INLA and Shiny Book Club
+# DSLC Geospatial Health Data: Modeling and Visualization with R-INLA and Shiny Book Club

-Welcome to the R4DS Geospatial Health Data: Modeling and Visualization with R-INLA and Shiny Book Club!
+Welcome to the DSLC Geospatial Health Data: Modeling and Visualization with R-INLA and Shiny Book Club!

 We are working together to read [_Geospatial Health Data: Modeling and Visualization with R-INLA and Shiny_](https://www.paulamoraga.com/book-geospatial/) by Paula Moraga (Chapman & Hall, copyright 2020, [9780367357955](https://www.routledge.com/Geospatial-Health-Data-Modeling-and-Visualization-with-R-INLA-and-Shiny/Moraga/p/book/9780367357955)).
-Join the [#book_club-geohealth](https://rfordatascience.slack.com/archives/C0410B77DRT) channel on the [R4DS Slack](https://r4ds.io/join) to participate.
+Join the [#book_club-geohealth](https://dslcio.slack.com/archives/C0410B77DRT) channel on the [DSLC Slack](https://dslc.io/join) to participate.
-As we read, we are producing [notes about the book](https://r4ds.io/geohealth).
+As we read, we are producing [notes about the book](https://dslc.io/geohealth).

 ## Meeting Schedule

-If you would like to present, please see the sign-up sheet for your cohort (linked below, and pinned in the [#book_club-geohealth](https://rfordatascience.slack.com/archives/C0410B77DRT) channel on Slack)!
+If you would like to present, please see the sign-up sheet for your cohort (linked below, and pinned in the [#book_club-geohealth](https://dslcio.slack.com/archives/C0410B77DRT) channel on Slack)!

 - Cohort 1 (started 2022-09-17, ended 2023-02-04): [meeting videos](https://youtube.com/playlist?list=PL3x6DOfs2NGhXMiZPIzZiwmMNiAGJLjna)